 Choosing The Best Loan Program For Borrowers

-Research on the best loan program that best suits your needs.
-If you are an active and/or retired member of the U.S. Armed Services with a certificate of eligibility (COE), there is no reason to go with an FHA Loan if you qualify for a VA Mortgage.
-Many borrowers with a high student loan balance may not qualify for an FHA Loan but may qualify for Conventional Loans.
-IBR Payments are not allowed on FHA, USDA, VA Loans but is allowed on conventional loans.
-Government Loans normally have lower rates than conforming loans.
-Here are the three government loan programs:
+Research the best loan program that best suits your needs.
+If you are an active and retired member of the U.S. Armed Services with a certificate of eligibility (COE), there is no reason to go with an FHA loan if you qualify for a VA Mortgage.
+Many borrowers with a high student loan balance may not qualify for an FHA loan but may qualify for Conventional loans.
+IBR Payments are not allowed on FHA, USDA, and VA loans but are allowed on conventional loans.
+Government loans normally have lower rates than conforming loans.

-USDA loans – USDA Mortgages is insured and guaranteed by the U.S. Department of Agriculture.
+USDA loans – USDA mortgages is insured and guaranteed by the U.S. Department of Agriculture.
 The home needs to be located in designated rural areas.
-USDA Loans requires no down payment whatsoever The right option for you depends on your income, credit score, down payment savings and other financial factors, as well as where you’re looking to buy.
+USDA loans requires no down payment whatsoever The right option for you depends on your income, credit score, down payment savings and other financial factors, as well as where you’re looking to buy.
 A loan officer can help you determine which option is best for your scenario.

-Getting Caught Up In A Bidding War
+Preparing For Home Loan and Getting Caught Up In a Bidding War